How to Install OBD GPS Tracker | Easy Step-by-Step Guide

 What You Need Before Starting

-Step-by-Step Installation (Plug & Play)
+Step-by-Step Installation (Plug and Play)

 Ever plugged in a toaster?
 Same vibe here.
+Four quick steps and you'll be tracking your car like a pro.

 Step 1: Find the OBD-II Port